 Please work with Property Services, see more info under Moving & Hauling.

-Will my department receive any of the funds from the sale of the equipment?
+Will my department directly receive any of the funds from the sale of the equipment through this program?

 Can I drop off a non-university owned device?